 79. A list catalogues experience

 Scott T. Cummings has directed plays and taught courses in playwriting and dramatic literature in the Theatre Department of Boston College since 1994.
-He is the author of Remaking American Theater: Charles Mee, Anne Bogart and the SITI Company (Cambridge University Press, 2006) and Maria Irene Fornes (Routledge, 2013) and co-editor with Erica Stevens Abbitt of The Theatre of Naomi Wallace: Embodied Dialogues (Palgrave MacMillan, 2014).
+He is the author of Remaking American Theater: Charles Mee, Anne Bogart and the SITI Company (2006), and Maria Irene Fornes (2013), as well as co-editor with Erica Stevens Abbitt of The Theatre of Naomi Wallace: Embodied Dialogues (2014).